Santuario della Consolata: History

 During the reign of Duke of Savoy, Charles Felix of Sardinia, the Cistercian Oblates dedicated to the Marian icon of this title crowned the image on their own accord on 20 June 1829.

-The Marquise of Savona, Delfina Gavotti was a patroness of the shrine in the early turn of 20th century, having appeared in the list of patrons of the shrine literature “Missioni Consolata” published in August 1901.
+The Marquise of Savona, Delfina Gavotti was a patroness of the shrine in the early turn of 20th century, having appeared in the list of patrons of the shrine literature Missioni Consolata published in August 1901.
 Accordingly, she procured the Bambino Gesu of Arenzano.

 Pope Pius X granted a decree of Pontifical coronation towards the image on 18 June 1904.
 Its ensemble of twenty-four stars was donated by former Queen of Italy, Margherita of Savoy while the rest of its regalia were donated from the princes of Savoy and noble ladies of Turin.
 The decree was granted to and executed by the Prefect of the Sacred Congregation of the Index, Cardinal Vincenzo Vannutelli in a public religious event.
+A grand total of six Cardinals attended the rite of coronation, including Cardinal Giulio Boschi (Ferrara), Giuseppe Callegari (Padua), Alfonso Capecelatro (Capua), Andrea Carlo Ferrari (Milan), and Domenico Svampa (Bologna).

 The shrine was bombed by the Royal Air Force of Britain on 13 August 1943.

-Pope Francis gifted the Golden Rose to the shrine on occasion of its historical relationship with the Shroud of Turin in 21 June 2015.
+Pope Francis gifted the Golden Rose to the shrine on occasion of its historical relationship with the Holy Shroud of Turin in 21 June 2015.